Real-Fruit-Snacks/obsidian-variables/README.md

 ### Hover Tooltips

 **View variable values instantly** without opening the Variable Manager:
-- **Hover over variables**: Place your cursor over any `$VariableName` in your notes
+- **Hover over variables**: Place your cursor over any `$VariableName` in your notes to see its current value
+- **Precise detection**: Tooltips only appear when directly hovering over the variable name
-- **Instant display**: Variable values appear in a tooltip after a brief delay
+- **Interactive display**: Variable values appear in a styled tooltip after a brief delay
-- **Status bar tooltips**: Hover over the status bar to see all variables in the active group
+- **Status bar tooltips**: Hover over the status bar to see all variables in the active group with an interactive, scrollable tooltip
-- **Works everywhere**: Tooltips work in editor view, reading view, and preview mode
+- **Works everywhere**: Tooltips work in the CodeMirror editor and other text editing contexts

 ### Quick Group Switching

 **Switch between variable groups seamlessly**:
 - **Status bar cycling**: Right-click the status bar to cycle through groups
 - **Command palette**: Use "Cycle to Next Variable Group" command
-- **Visual indicator**: Status bar shows a small arrow indicating cycling is available
-- **Instant feedback**: Brief notification shows which group you switched to
+- **Visual feedback**: Brief notification shows which group you switched to
+- **Multiple groups**: Only available when you have more than one group

 ## 🏷️ Multi-Group Management